AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-07-ScientificComputing.md

 Scott's *Numerical Analysis* (S10, 2011), published by Princeton University Press, provides a contemporary mathematical introduction to the field.
 The text balances theoretical rigor with attention to modern applications, emphasizing the mathematical structures underlying numerical methods.
 It complements the algorithmic focus of *Numerical Recipes* by supplying the convergence and stability arguments needed for research-level numerical work.

-A bibliographic note: the author is Larkin Ridgway Scott (single author).
-The source page's listing as "Ridgway and Scott" appears to reflect a parsing error on the compound surname.

 ---

 ## 4. Monte Carlo Methods